DanDon01/buy-the-dip-bot/README.md

 - ✅ Uses your custom checklist (e.g., % drop from 52w high, RSI, P/E)
 - 🔍 Filters out weak stocks and keeps tracking promising ones for a week
 - 📊 Generates a rolling shortlist of top candidates
-- 🧠 Detects “Perfect Buy” conditions and logs alerts
+- 🧠 Detects "Perfect Buy" conditions and logs alerts
 - 📁 Outputs daily CSVs + maintains a 7-day memory of watchlist candidates
 - 💪 Built using the Kaizen philosophy: continuous daily improvements